PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 Online Resources: Taking Cara Babies, Happiest Baby, Kaiser Newborn, Baby Center, Goodbuy Gear

-Baby week by week- The Baby Sleep Site, The Bump, Bounty, Wonderweeks App
+Baby Week By Week: The Baby Sleep Site, The Bump, Bounty, Wonderweeks App

-Working Out: Yoga Flow Noe w/ Jane Austin ($35 first week unlimited, $99 1st month unlimited), Mighty Pilates, EHS Pilates ($20 first class), SLAM App
+Working Out: Yoga Flow Noe w/ Jane Austin ($35 first week unlimited, $99 1st month unlimited), Mighty Pilates (1st month $99), EHS Pilates ($20 first class), SLAM App

 Baby Classes: La Petite Baleen Swim Classes (free first 6 months), Yoga Flow Noe Post Natal, AcroSports Open Gym 10Mo+